 Unlike other 5:2 diets, there are only a few simple rules to follow on the diet days – low in carbohydrates (including low-carb fruit and vegetables) but high in protein and healthy fats.
 This means that the two ‘restricted’ days will leave dieters feeling full and satisfied, rather than battling cravings.
 It is suggested to do your two days of dieting together.
-For the rest of the week, a balanced Mediterranean-style diet should be followed (more on this later).
+For the rest of the week, a balanced Mediterranean-style diet should be followed.

 To reap the full benefits of the diet, on the ‘unrestricted’ days you should still be eating healthily, but you won’t have to drastically cut your calories or feel as if you’re depriving yourself of food as you would on other diets.

-It is important to drink plenty on your ‘restricted days’ – we recommend you drink at least 8 glasses of fluid each day .
+It’s important to drink plenty on your ‘restricted days’ – we recommend you drink at least 8 glasses of fluid each day.
 This helps you to feel full and helps prevent constipation.

 - Bread, or food containing bread such as breaded fish

 - Pasta, or pasta products such as lasagne, spaghetti in tomato sauce & ravioli

 - Rice, or rice products such as risotto, rice pudding & sushi